 Country Regional Municipalities (MRC) were established in 1979 under the Land Use Planning and Development Act (LAU) to deal primarily with land use.
 They replaced the former County Corporations whose origin dated back to the creation of the first municipal insitutions in Quebec in 1855.
 Unlike County Corporations, MRCs include both the municipalities governed by Quebec’s Cities and Towns Act and those governed by the Municipal Code.

 The MRC Pontiac is a large agricultural and forested region in southwestern Québec, in the heart of the province’s deciduous and mixed forests.
-Its Council of elected representatives consists of the mayors of the region’s 18 municipalities, and is chaired by the warden, Mr. Raymond Durocher.
+Its Council of elected representatives consists of the mayors of the region’s 18 municipalities, and is chaired by the elected warden, Mrs. Jane Toller.

 MRC Pontiac’s Jurisdiction: